mageni/mageni/README.md

 <h1 align="center">The Vulnerability Scanning Platform</h1>

 ## Introduction
-Mageni automates for you the vulnerability management cycle.
+Mageni eases for you the vulnerability management cycle.
 We believe cybersecurity must be an enjoyable and uplifting experience to be truly fulfilling.
 Mageni takes the discomfort and pain out of cybersecurity by easing simple tasks for vulnerability management, such as:

 - Asset Discovery
 - Prioritize Assets